 Independent Director means a member of the Board of Directors who:

-Has not been an employee of the DMA or an affiliate of the DMA within the last three years;
+is not and has not been an employee or a Key Person of the DMA or an Affiliate of the DMA within the last three years;

-Does not have a Relative who has been a key employee of the Corporation or an Affiliate of the DMA within the last three years;
+does not have a Relative who is or has been a Key Person of the DMA or an Affiliate of the DMA within the last three years;

-Has not received and does not have a Relative who has received more than $10,000 in compensation directly from the DMA or an Affiliate of the DMA in any of the last three years);
+has not received and does not have a Relative who has received more than $10,000 in compensation directly from the DMA or an Affiliate of the DMA in any of the last three years (not including reasonable compensation for services or reimbursement for expenses reasonably incurred as a Director of the DMA, as set by the DMA);

-Does not have a substantial Financial Interest in and has not been an employee of, and does not have a Relative who has a substantial Financial Interest in or was an Officer of, any entity that has made payments to or received payments from, the DMA or an Affiliate of the DMA in excess of the lesser of: (a) $25,000 or (b) 2% of such entity’s gross revenue over the last three years (payment does not include charitable contribution);
+does not have a substantial Financial Interest in and is not an employee of, and does not have a Relative who has a substantial Financial Interest in or is an Officer (as defined below) of, any entity that has provided payments, property or services to, or received payments, property or services from, the DMA or an Affiliate of the DMA in excess of the following, as applicable: (i) the lesser of $10,000 or 2% of the entity’s consolidated gross revenue in any of the last three fiscal years if such consolidated gross revenue was less than $500,000; (ii) $25,000 if the entity’s consolidated gross revenue in any of the last three fiscal years was $500,000 or more but less than $10,000,000; or (iii) $100,000 if the entity’s consolidated gross revenue in any of the last three fiscal years was $10,000,000 or more;

+is not and does not have a Relative who is a current owner, whether wholly or partially, Director, officer or employee of the DMA’s outside auditor or who has worked on the DMA’s audit at any time during the past three years;

-Is not in an employment relationship under control or direction of any Related Party and does not receive payments subject to approval of a Related Party;
+is not in an employment relationship under control or direction of any Related Party (as defined below) and does not receive payments subject to approval of a Related Party; or

-Does not approve a transaction providing economic benefits to any Related Party who in turn has approved or will approve a transaction providing economic benefits to the Director.
+does not approve a transaction providing economic benefits to any Related Party who in turn has approved or will approve a transaction providing economic benefits to the Director.

+Key Person means, with respect to the DMA, any individual or entity, other than a Director or Officer, whether or not an employee of the DMA, who:

+has responsibilities, or exercises powers or influence over the DMA as a whole similar to the responsibilities, powers, or influence of Directors and Officers;

+manages a segment or activity of the DMA that represents a substantial portion of the activities, assets, income or expenses of the DMA, as compared to the DMA as a whole; or

+alone or with others controls or determines a substantial portion of the DMA’s capital expenditures or operating budget.

 Owner means sole proprietor, stockholder, member or partner.
 Ownership is measured by stock ownership (either voting power or value) of a corporation, profits or capital interest in a partnership or limited liability company, membership interest in a nonprofit organization, or beneficial interest in a trust.
 Ownership includes indirect ownership (for example, ownership in an entity that has ownership in the entity in question); there may be ownership through multiple tiers of entities.